jay-thambi/COMP-371/README.md

 ## Description

-This is a basic 3D solar system simulation featuring:
+This is a complete 3D solar system simulation featuring:

-- A central star (Sun)
+- A central star (Sun) with texture
-- Planets of the solar system with an orbtital motion
+- Planets of the solar system with orbital motion and textures
+- **Hierarchical Animation**: Moons orbiting planets (2-level deep hierarchy)
-- Interactive camera controls
+- Interactive camera controls with relative movement
-- Relative Sizes
+- Realistic relative sizes and orbital speeds
+- Multiple textured surfaces with different textures
+- Advanced OpenGL features with shader-based rendering

 ## Camera Controls